marcbarry/jee-joo/deck-draft.md

 **Jizhu Starter — HSK 1 + First Trip to China**

-Two halves that reinforce each other: the HSK 1 building blocks (pronouns, numbers, question words, core verbs, particles, common nouns) anchor the practical "First Trip" units so that scenario phrases land on prepared ground rather than being memorized as opaque strings.
+HSK 1 building blocks (pronouns, numbers, question words, core verbs, particles, common nouns) alongside practical "First Trip" units (restaurants, hotels, directions, polite responses) so the deck is useful for both grammar drilling and real-world situations.

 ## Design principles

-1. **Foundations before scenarios.** Pronouns, numbers, question words, verbs, and common nouns are prerequisites for nearly every phrase in the first-trip material; they're sequenced first.
-2. **Earnable wins early.** Greetings and polite responses up front — within minutes of opening the app a learner can say something real.
-3. **Single words and phrases mix freely.** Both are cards; both have `tokens[]`.
+1. **Single words and phrases mix freely.** Both are cards; both have `tokens[]`.
 A single-word card just has one token.
-4. **Pattern phrases via slots, not duplication.** Where the same sentence frame applies to many infills (foods, places, durations), use a single pattern card referencing a shared vocabulary group — see the spec's `slots` and `vocabulary` sections.
+2. **Pattern phrases via slots, not duplication.** Where the same sentence frame applies to many infills (foods, places, durations), use a single pattern card referencing a shared vocabulary group — see the spec's `slots` and `vocabulary` sections.
-5. **Keep token decomposition meaningful.** Tokens split at word boundaries (e.g. `喜欢` is one token), not per-character, so glosses stay learnable.
+3. **Keep token decomposition meaningful.** Tokens split at word boundaries (e.g. `喜欢` is one token), not per-character, so glosses stay learnable.
+4. **Units are buckets, not steps.** A unit groups thematically related cards.
+There is no prerequisite chain and no intended study order — the SRS surfaces cards from across the whole deck.

 ## Shared vocabulary groups

 Defined at the deck level and referenced by slot tokens in pattern cards.
-The food groups are also the source content for Unit 10 (Food Vocabulary), so they double as both drill material and slot infills.
+The food groups are also the source content for the Food Vocabulary unit, so they double as both drill material and slot infills.

 - `vegetables` — bok choy, Chinese cabbage, spinach, lettuce, broccoli, carrot, potato, sweet potato, tomato, cucumber, eggplant, bell pepper, chili pepper, garlic, ginger, onion, spring onion, leek, mushroom, wood ear mushroom, bean sprouts, green beans, snow peas, corn, tofu, seaweed.
 - `meats` — pork, beef, lamb, chicken, duck, egg.